Lifts of simple curves in finite regular coverings of closed surfaces: Introduction

-This paper started out as joint work with Neil Hoffman.
-Much of the notation in this paper was suggested by Neil Hoffman.
 As noted above, the author became aware of this question on MathOverflow, and is grateful to Juli\'{e}n March\'{e} for posting the question, and the subsequent discussion by Richard Kent and Ian Agol.
-Mustafa Korkmaz and Sebastian Hensel pointed out a significant error in the first formulation of this paper.
-This paper was also greatly improved as a result of communication with Andrew Putman, Eduard Looijenga, Marco Boggi and Thomas Koberda.
+Mustafa Korkmaz and Sebastian Hensel pointed out an error in the first formulation of this paper.
+This paper was greatly improved as a result of communication with Marco Boggi, Stavros Garoufalidis, Neil Hoffman, Thomas Koberda, Eduard Looijenga, Andrew Putman, and the detailed comments of the anonymous referee.
 The author is also grateful to Ferruh \"Ozbudak for a fascinating discussion on similar methods in coding theory.
 This research was funded by a T\"{u}bitak Research Fellowship 2216 and thanks the University of Melbourne for its hospitality during the initial and final stages of this project.

-\section{Assumptions and Background}
+\section{Assumptions and background}

-As pointed out by Ian Agol in \cite{MO}, $\scH$ always coincides with $H_{1}(\tilde{S};\mathbb{Z})$ when $S$ is the torus.
-The 2-sphere has trivial first homology.
-Therefore we will only consider surfaces of genus at least three throughout the rest of this paper.
-Recall that the surface $S$ is also assumed to be closed and oriented.\\
+Since the 2-sphere is simply connected, hence has no nontrivial covers, Question~\ref{Mainquestion} holds for genus 0 surfaces.
+Moreover, as pointed out by Ian Agol in \cite{MO}, part (i) of Question~\ref{Mainquestion} holds for genus 1 surfaces.
+Therefore we only need consider closed surfaces $S$ of genus at least two. \\

-\textbf{Curves and intersection numbers.} A \emph{curve} in $S$ denotes the free homotopy class of the image of a smooth immersion of $S^1$ into $S$.
+\textbf{Curves and intersection numbers.} By a \emph{curve} in $S$ we mean the free homotopy class of the image of a smooth map (which can be taken to be an immersion) of $S^1$ into $S$.
 In this convention, a curve is necessarily closed and connected.
-Also, a curve $\gamma$ is said to be \textit{simple} if the free homotopy class contains an embedding of $S^1$ in $S$.
-For the remainder of the paper, we will suppress the immersion and discussion of free homotopy class unless either is expressly needed and will often just select a particular immersion in the free homotopy class to work with.
-The algebraic intersection number of two curves, $a$ and $b$, on the surface $S$ is denoted by $\hat{i}_{S}(a,b)$, and the geometric intersection number, i.e. the minimum possible number of crossings between two representatives of the free homotopy classes $a$ and $b$, is denoted by $i_{S}(a,b)$. \\
+A curve $\gamma$ is said to be \textit{simple} if the free homotopy class contains an embedding of $S^1$ in $S$. \\